-Who else love decorating for Fall…raise your hands!!
+Who else loves decorating for Fall…raise your hands!!
 I know it’s Summer but I’m already thinking about Fall- maybe it’s the crazy humidity or it could be the bunnies and chipmunks wreaking havoc in my garden but I’m starting to dream about crisp air and pumpkins from the farm down the street from me!
+Here are my 5 easy ways to decorate for Fall.

 Here’s a look at my 5 easy ways to decorate for Fall with some of my favorite Fall decor looks from the past few years.